-The carbon footprint of funds is calculated in line with the method that is currently being developed by the Partnership Carbon Accounting Financials (PCAF).
-The carbon footprint consists of the absolute total scope 1 and scope 2 carbon emissions of the entities in which we invest.
+In line with the specifications set out in the Climate Agreement (het Klimaatakkoord), we calculate the carbon emissions associated with the own investments of Athora Netherlands as a whole.
+The carbon footprint of investments is calculated according to the method developed by the Partnership Carbon Accounting Financials (PCAF).
+The carbon footprint consists of the absolute and relative scope 1, scope 2 and scope 3 carbon emissions of the entities in which we invest.
 The data is provided by external providers MSCI ESG Research and Eurostat.
-The data is expressed in tons of CO_2 equivalents, so it includes different greenhouse gases.
-Based on the share of the enterprise value of the company that is owned through investments in shares or the share of debt that is financed through loans provided to the entity, part of the entities' total carbon emissions are allocated to our investments.
-The sum of the carbon footprint of the investments.
-From the perspective of VIVAT the total sum of these carbon emissions is scope 3.
+The data is expressed in tons of CO2 equivalents, so it includes different greenhouse gases.

+Based on the share of the company's enterprise value owned through equity investments or the portion of debt financed through loans provided to the entity, a portion of the entities' total carbon emissions are allocated to our investments.
+The sum of the carbon footprints of all individual entities in which we invest equals the reported total carbon footprint of the investments.